Positive association of the oriented percolation cluster in randomly oriented graphs: Introduction

 where $f$ being increasing is understood to mean that ${r' \subset r \implies f(r') \leq f(r)}$.

 Positive association is famous for the FKG theorem, which states that it is implied by a lattice condition that can sometimes be very easy to check~\cite{FortuinCommMathPhy1971}.
-In this document however, we will work directly from Definition~\ref{defPositiveAsso}.

-Positive association has many applications, in part because -- being a very strong form of positive dependence -- it implies other more targeted positive dependence conditions.
-One such condition is positive relation.
+Another reason why it is so useful is that it implies weaker positive dependence notions that have to be checked in applications.
+One example of this is the existence of increasing couplings and the corresponding notion of \emph{positive relation} used in the Stein--Chen method -- see e.g, \cite{Barbour1992} and~\cite{RossProbabilitySurveys2011}.